yhs666/mc-docs.zh-cn/articles/networking/scripts/virtual-network-cli-sample-route-traffic-through-nva.md

   --next-hop-type VirtualAppliance \
   --next-hop-ip-address $Fw1Ip

-# <a name="create-a-route-for-traffic-from-the-back-end-subnet-to-the-internet-through-the-firewall-vm"></a>创建一个路由，该路由适用于通过防火墙 VM 从后端子网发往 Internet 的流量。
+# Create a route for traffic from the back-end subnet to the Internet through the firewall VM.
 az network route-table route create \
   --name RouteToInternet \
   --resource-group $RgName \